Grants provided under YouthPower Learning

 1) a photo gallery event shared images captured by youth participants that portrayed the soft skills they valued in context and environment. , and

 2) a written report, A Study on Cross-Cutting Non-Cognitive Skills: Uncovering Youth’s Values, which describes findings obtained through analysis of survey data and focus group discussion data supported by youth’s photographic representations of the soft skills they value.

 The ultimate goal is to share the deeply transformative impact of engaging youth in societies.
-This grantee offers a lens to youth engagement that demonstrates its multiple facets within one type of program that cuts across countries and continents.
+JA Worldwide offers a lens to youth engagement that demonstrates its multiple facets within one type of program that cuts across countries and continents.
 This video series will provide insights on how to shape youth engagement within a program framework that is culturally responsive.

 KLC Youth-Led Club Documentary Project

 This grant produced nine videos detailing the concept, activities, challenges, and lessons learned of the grantee’s Youth-Led Club (YLC), established in February 2016, and has provided an opportunity for young people to meaningfully contribute.
 The videos document the first year of the YLC – from recruitment and leadership elections, to designing and implementing YLC activities.
 YLC members and their youth leadership have been involved in conceiving, designing, and shooting the videos.
 They have structured the videos, given their perspective in interviews, conducted interviews with other youth and community members, received training on video equipment operation, taken part in the technical shooting of the video, participated in post-production editing, and reviewed and provided feedback on the videos before they were finalized.
 This grantee offers a lens to youth engagement that demonstrates an in-depth approach within one local program.
 These videos provide a “day in the life” type of insight on how to set up youth-led clubs and showcase the challenges, successes, and process of establishing and maintaining a youthled club over a year.

 Recruitment and Club Structure;